United Kingdom profile - Overview

 - From the section Europe

 The United Kingdom is made up of England, Wales, Scotland and Northern Ireland.
-It has a long history as a major player in international affairs and fulfils an important role in the EU, UN and Nato.
+It has a long history as a major player in international affairs.

 The twentieth century saw Britain having to redefine its place in the world.
 At the beginning of the century, it commanded a world-wide empire as the foremost global power.